How to Make a Resume With No Experience: Best Examples

 8. Write a Cover Letter to Boost Your Chances

-Here’s the thing—About 50% of candidates send a cover letter along with their job application.
-Since your first-time resume doesn’t exactly abound in professional experience, you can boost your chances of landing an interview by writing a great cover letter.
+Here’s the thing—About 83% of employers want to see your cover letter along with your job application.
+Since your first-time resume doesn’t exactly abound in professional experience, you can boost your chances of landing an interview by writing a great one.

-This is how to write a great cover letter with no work experience:
+This is how to write a cover letter with no work experience:

 - Make sure your cover letter format follows all the formal correspondence formatting rules.